- 1 Purpose

 4.3 Application process

-Employees are to discuss flexible work arrangements with their Supervisor and submit a request to Human Resources.
+Employees are to discuss flexible work arrangements with their Supervisor and submit a request to the People Portfolio.

 Arrangements are subject to the operational needs of the workplace and the mutual agreement between the Employee, the Supervisor and Delegate, and may be refused on Reasonable Business Grounds.